Welcome to today's edition of the Rush 24-7 podcast.

 A bunch of people who are pro-illegal alien who don't want to secure the border.

-So this has become now the something that people are shooting at newt at, which stands to reason, and I'm not criticizing anybody shooting at him for it.
+So this has become now something that people are shooting at Newt at, which stands to reason.

-He's put it out there and he's done it uh in a debate, first time anybody's ever heard of it now as a policy statement rather than idea.
+First time anybody's ever heard of it now as a policy statement rather than an idea.

 Maybe I could say it this way.

-If Newt had said, I have been thinking about this, one of the things I'm thinking about is, and then mentioned this, we have to think about a little further.
+One of the things I'm thinking about is, and then mention this, we have to think about it a little further.

 It'd be reacted to an entirely different way last night and today.

-But the way he threw it out there, as full-fledged policy, okay, that means we can shoot at it.
+But the way he threw it out there as full-fledged policy, okay, that means we can shoot at it.

 Well, yeah, he is.